nikhita-gangla/automated-spotify-playlist/README.md

 ## Setup
 1) Install all necessary packages in the packages.txt file.
 `pip3 install -r packages.txt`
+* Add the exceptions.py file into the project directory.

 2) Enable Oauth2.0 for Google, retrieve API key and download client_secret.json
 * Go to the [Google Developers Platform] page and log into the Google account that is connected to the Youtube channel you wish to grab liked videos from.